HEPTHools/Adinkra/README.md

 * Copying the raw text stored at the above link into a text editor and saving with only a .m extension.

-Adinkra.m may be saved anywhere on your local machine.
-It must then be installed via Mathematica as described in the installation instruction below.
+Adinkra.m may be saved anywhere on your local machine and must then be installed as descried in the installation instruction below.

 ## Tutorials